kudulab/releaser/README.md

 Helpers functions allow each project type for custom release cycle.
 However, you should never reference helpers functions in `tasks` file, because helpers functions do not understand end user variables.

-Helpers functions can be run after you run: `source releaser`.

 ### Alpine
 If using releaser on Alpine, please run: